realworldocaml/book/book/gadts/README.md

   <fun>
 ```

-Rather than leaving the result as polymorphic, it's a little clearer
+Note that the result is polymorphic, meaning it can return a logon
+request of any kind, which includes the possibility of returning a
+complete request.
+In practice, the function type is easier to
-if we add a type annotation.
+understand if we constrain

 ```ocaml env=main
 # let check_completeness request : complete logon_request option =